citizenspress/forestry-test/content/post/cupe-sets-the-standard.md

 title = "CUPE sets the standard"

 +++
+## CUPE setting the standard

 - Part-time in pension: CUPE gets 14%, OPSEU gets 10%
 - CUPE: the strongest job security rights
 - CUPE: the strongest job posting rights
+- CUPE: 100% success raising wages after mergers

 ## The hospital will try to downsize after the merger